 How to Cook an Artichoke

-1 Cut of the tips of the petals: If the artichokes have little thorns on the end of the leaves, take a kitchen scissors and cut of the thorned tips of all of the leaves.
+1 Cut of the tips of the petals: If the artichokes have little thorns on the end of the petals, take a kitchen scissors and cut of the thorned tips of all of the petals.
 This step is mostly for aesthetics as the thorns soften with cooking and pose no threat to the person eating the artichoke.
 But snipping them off will make the artichokes easier to handle.

 2 Slice off the top of the artichoke: Slice about 3/4 inch to an inch off the tip of the artichoke.
 A serrated bread knife works great for this.